lukemorton/pieces/README.md

 site.

  - Build static sites and blogs
- - Produce styleguides for your rails applications
+ - Produce styleguides for your rails applications – [read how to](#use-as-styleguide-for-rails)
  - Mock up designs

 ## Define your HTML and CSS together